-Balanced budget: A budget is said to be a balanced budget when current income is same as current expenditure.
+Balanced budget: A budget is said to be a balanced budget when the current income is the same as the current expenditure.

 The balance of Trade: Refers to the relationship between the values of country's imports and its export, i.e., the visible balance.
 These items only form part of the balance of payments which are (a) invisible items and (b) movements of capital.

 Budget Deficit: When the expenditure of the Govt. exceeds the revenue, the balance between the two is the budget deficit.